hebam17/chat-app/README.md

-#MERN STACK chat app
+# MERN STACK chat app

 ## Technologies

 - React
 - Node
-- mongodb
+- MongoDB
 - React router
 - Tailwind
-- jwt
+- JWT
 - and more

 ## What to expect